radicle-dev/rips/0002-repository-identity.md

 the tree pointed to by the root commit of the document history.
-The root commit is hence valid for a given RID if and only if it contains a blob under the name `radicle.json` containing a valid identity document which hashes to the given RID.
-This initial commit does not require any signatures; its validity is based solely on its hash.
+The root commit is hence valid for a given RID if and only if it contains a blob under the name `radicle.json` containing a valid identity document which hashes to the given RID, *and* the commit is signed by all delegates in the initial `delegates` list.

 Once the root commit is verified, we can proceed to the next commit.
-Since the document may have changed in this commit, it's no longer enough to verify its hash.
+Since the document may have changed in this commit, the RID is no longer useful for verifying this commit.
 Instead, we make sure that two conditions are fulfilled:

 1. The commit containing the updated document is signed by a number of keys greater than or equal to the `threshold` property of the *previous*, valid version of the document.
-2. Each commit signature belongs to a key that is part of the `delegates` set of the previous document version.
+2. Each of the aforementioned signatures belongs to a key that is part of the `delegates` set of the previous document version.

+> Git commit signatures can be verified with the `git verify-commit` tool.

 These delegate signatures are expected to be included in the commit header under the `gpgsig` key, and be encoded in the SSH signature format.